yguan/test-anywhere/README.md

 ## Run the Website locally

-If you have [python](http://www.python.org/download/) installed, run the following steps in the command line console:
+In your command line console, run the following steps:

+- go to `test-anywhere` folder
+- run `grunt sdev` to start a http sever at `localhost:9000` for `app` folder
-- go to `app` folder
+- run `grunt sdist` to start a http sever at `localhost:9001` for `app` folder
-- run `python -m http.server` (you can specify port number at the end as well, default is 8000)
-- go to your browser, and type in the `localhost:8000` to the address bar
+- go to your browser, and type in `localhost:9000` or `localhost:9001` to the address bar
 - you should see the site running in the browser

 ## The Benefits of Using Script Injection for Tests